erikrikarddaniel/hmmrank/README.md

 The score file doesn't have to include all profiles, any that are not there will be set to 0 or whatever you specify with the `--minscore` parameter to the script.

+If you have a lot of fragmentary sequences, scores in hmm files can be a little too strict (e.g.
+TIGRFAMs).
+You can use `--maxscore` to limit the minimum score globally.
+In the output, the correct score will appear so you can filter afterwards.

 ## Running `hmmrank` with an annotation table

 You can provide a table with annotation data using the `--annottable` option.
 The table must contain